Dehumidification Learning Center

-Moisture from surrounding soil can enter crawlspace and basements as water or water vapor.
-From there, water vapor can migrate throughout the house.
+Moisture from surrounding soil can enter a crawl space or basement as water or water vapor and from there, water vapor can migrate throughout the house.
 In addition, below-grade spaces are like condensation machines.
-Warm moist air comes in contact with cool surfaces and remoisture content as water.
+Warm, moist air comes in contact with cool surfaces and creates condensation.
 Other sources of moisture include:

 Source: Michigan State University Extension